In this article:

 - Duplicate the section : duplicates the section and all associated variations;

 - Delete the section : deletes the section and all associated variations.

 You can also re-name the section by double-clicking on it.

 The menus regarding the variations associated to the selected section are situated next to the section menu.
 The original version is always displayed and cannot be edited.
 For the variations, the same options as for classical A/B experiments are available (add an element, URL redirection, etc.)

-If you delete all variations associated to a section, the section itself will be deleted.
+If you delete all variations associated with a section, you will delete the section itself.

 Note: We recommend you introduce changes to no more than 2 elements in your page (i.e. to create a maximum of 2 sections) with 3 to 4 variations of the element.

 Why?
 For an MVT, the variations of each section are associated to find the best combination.
 The more sections you created the more traffic you need to get usable, reliable results.

 The number of possible combinations on a given page can easily get too important.
 In that case you need a great number of unique visitors to obtain results with statistical significance.
 To learn more about this subject, please refer to our article on statistical significance.

 Once you have created your variations, you need to finalize your experiment before you can put it online.
 You can do it exactly the same way as with classic A/B experiments.
 The only exception is your experiment’s traffic distribution.